ATrapenard/Drug_OD_EDA/README.md

 # Drug_OD_EDA
-In-depth analysis of drug related overdoses in the state of Connecticut.
+Public Health project utilizing statistical measures and models including frequency distributions, box and whisker plots, and temporal analysis on open-source data, and created data storytelling visualizations to expose the most common drug associated with fatal overdoses in the state of Connecticut and how substances used leading to overdose vary across age ranges.